Spectrum of invariant measures via generic points: Applications

 \subsection{Density of ergodic discrete rational spectrum measures for topological dynamical systems with the specification property}

-Alexandre Trilles in his PhD thesis \cite{Trilles2025} proves the following result: \emph{If $(X,T)$ is a topological dynamical system with the specification property, then the set of ergodic measures with full support and discrete rational spectrum is dense in $\MT(X)$.} This strengthens a result of Sigmund \cite{Sigmund70}, who proved density of zero entropy fully supported ergodic measures.
+Alexandre Trilles, in his PhD thesis \cite{Trilles2025}, proves the following result: \emph{If $(X,T)$ is a topological dynamical system with the specification property, then the set of ergodic measures with full support and discrete rational spectrum is dense in $\MT(X)$.} This strengthens a result of Sigmund \cite{Sigmund70}, who proved the density of zero entropy fully supported ergodic measures.

 The specification property enables the construction of periodic points whose orbits can approximately trace given segments of orbits, we skip the definition here.
-The proof uses the specification property to construct a sequence of periodic points which converges in the Besicovitch pseudometric to generic point of ergodic measure being close to a fixed in advance invariant measure in the weak$^*$ topology.
-Then the toolbox developed here yields that this ergodic invariant measure close to the fixed one has rational discrete spectrum.
+The proof uses the specification property to construct a sequence of periodic points that converges in the Besicovitch pseudometric to a generic point of ergodic measure, being close to a fixed, predetermined invariant measure in the weak$^*$ topology.
+Then, the toolbox developed here shows that this ergodic invariant measure, close to the fixed one, has a rational discrete spectrum.

 Using the same idea, one can prove that for every $\beta>1$, the set of ergodic measures with full support and discrete rational spectrum is dense in $\MT(X_\beta)$, where $X_\beta$ is the $\beta$-shift.